3 Ways to Get Free or Discounted Equipment for Your Fitness Gym

 This site is in the Amazon Services LLC Associates Program, an affiliate program designed to provide us a means to earn fees by linking to Amazon.com and affiliated sites.

 Are you thinking about starting a fitness business; a gym or weight-training facility perhaps?
 If so, you’ve most likely come to learn that the most expensive part of opening a gym (besides paying your lease) is purchasing all the equipment for your business.
 We’re talking about weight machines, free weights, athletic flooring, wall mirrors, water fountains, resistance-training machines, you name it.
-If you have deep-pocketed investors, you’ll be able to pay for your brand new equipment.
+If you’re one of the lucky ones and happened to find some deep-pocketed investors, you’ll be able to pay for your brand new equipment.
 However, if you’re self-funding your business, you might want to go the more clever route and find free or discounted equipment.
 Here’s how:

 Purchase Used Equipment from Local Universities